 People come to Hawaii for many reasons, but I imagine the majority are celebrating something.
 My sweet husband does not like to go out to eat (we usually get take-out and eat in the room when we travel!), but he will do just about anything to please me.
 Much to my delight, he took me out to a nice dinner at Pineapples Fresh Island Food in Hilo for our anniversary!

 And speaking of our typical suppers to go, here’s a sampling:

 Kona is known for its coffee, so we took advantage of being in Kona to have some!
 Check it out:

 Are you ready to eat your way across the Big Island?
 We recommend it!
-For all our best tips, check out my Pacific Islands Page!
+For all our best tips, check out my Hawaiian Islands Page!